What is Restricted Building Work?

 Restricted building work includes the design and construction of a house or small-medium sized apartments and covers:

 - Primary structure (e.g., foundations and framing) – to ensure the building can withstand vertical and horizontal loads.

 - External envelope (e.g., roofing and cladding) – to ensure the building is weathertight.

-- Fire safety systems (e.g., sprinklers, fire alarms) – to ensure people are adequately protected from the dangers of smoke and fire (for small to medium-sized apartment buildings only).
+- Design of fire safety systems (e.g., sprinklers, fire alarms) – to ensure people are adequately protected from the dangers of smoke and fire (for small to medium-sized apartment buildings only).

-Only Licensed Building Practitioners (LBPs) are allowed to carry out or supervise ‘restricted building work’ unless the builder has an owner-builder exemption).
+Only Licensed Building Practitioners (LBP) are allowed to carry out or supervise ‘restricted building work’ unless the builder has an owner-builder exemption).
 Therefore, a residential building consent application must include the names of LBP’s carrying out or supervising both design and construction that is restricted building work.

 - Guidance for homeowners on the MBIE website

 - Guidance for the industry: license categories, and guidance documents.